-If You Used Wubi
+If You Installed Linux with Wubi

-Find Ubuntu in the list of installed programs.
-Uninstall it like you would any other program and the uninstaller will automatically remove the Ubuntu files and boot loader entry from your computer.
+Find Ubuntu in the list of installed programs, and then uninstall it like you would any other program.
+The uninstaller automatically removes the Ubuntu files and boot loader entry from your computer.

-Delete Your Linux Partitions
+Step One: Delete Your Linux Partitions

-Locate the Linux partitions, right-click them, and delete them.
+In the Disk Management app, locate the Linux partitions, right-click them, and delete them.
 You can identify the Linux partitions because they have no label under the “File System” column, while Windows partitions will be identified by their “NTFS” file system.

 Be careful while deleting partitions here—you wouldn’t want to accidentally delete a partition with important files on it.